Kia Sorento vs Hyundai Santa Fe 2026: Which Korean Mid-Size SUV Wins?

 | Resale at 36 months | ~50% of MSRP | ~48% of MSRP |

-Off-road and hybrid powertrains
+Hybrid and PHEV powertrains

 Interior and passenger space